Skip to Content

 Address: Piazzale Michelangelo, 50125 Firenze FI

-When you’re planning your trip to Florence, chances are you’ve heard of Michelangelo’s famous statue of David.
-But did you know that there’s, even more, to admire at this historic square?
-Piazzale Michelangelo, perched high on a hill overlooking the city and Arno river, is a must-visit destination when in Florence.
+When planning your trip to Florence, chances are you’ve heard of Michelangelo’s famous statue of David.
+But did you know there’s even more to admire at this historic square?
+Piazzale Michelangelo, perched high on a hill overlooking the city and Arno River, is a can’t-miss destination in Florence.

-Pro tip: I recommend visiting during sunset and bring a nice bottle of red wine with you to enjoy the gorgeous orange Tuscan hue project across the city landscape.
+Pro tip: I recommend visiting during sunset and bringing a nice bottle of red wine to enjoy the gorgeous orange Tuscan hue project across the city landscape.

 See Related: Best Car Museums in Italy